Understanding Fast-Tracking Attacks in Second Life: A Guide to Anti-Griefing

 llSensorRepeat

-is typically 1 second, though many systems use 2–5 seconds to reduce lag.
+is typically 1 second, though many systems use 2–5 seconds to reduce lag and optimize **SL security system performance**.

 Bypass Speed Calculation: